txrunishere/JS-Projects/README.md

     - A simple Notes App that allows users to create and manage notes.
 Users can add notes with a title and delete them as needed.

 - ### Project 8: Stop Watch
-    -A simple and functional stopwatch app with the ability to:
+    - A simple and functional stopwatch app with the ability to:
         - Start the timer.
         - Stop the timer.
         - Reset the timer.